mateochr/Symbol-Table-with-Binary-Search-Tree/README.md

 * `insert_at_root`

 In the main app the user can load suspects in the tree from a txt file with the specific format AFM first_name last_name savings taxed_income or insert a suspect himself.
 All this is operated in a cmd menu.

+## HowTo
+Open cmd in the same folder as the .java files and run the commands below `javac mainApp.java` and then `java mainApp`